 1. Anti-inflammatory diet

-Anti-inflammatory and immune-supportive diet consisting of wholesome foods is at the foundation of it all.
-You become what you eat, so if your diet consists of takeaways, cakes, white bread, pop soda and a mix of other chemicals that weren't meant to be in your body – this is what you become.
+An anti-inflammatory and immune-supportive diet consisting of wholesome foods is at the foundation of it all.
+You become what you eat, so if your diet consists of takeaways, cakes, white bread, pop soda, and a mix of other chemicals that weren't meant to be in your body – this is what you become.

 2. Exercise strengthens your immunity